centro/monitoring-center/README.md

 #### Metric Reporting
 Metrics can be reported in a number of ways.
-Metrics can be accessed programmatically from the `MonitoringCenter`, they can be retrieved in JSON or Graphite-ready format via the `MonitoringCenterServlet`, or they can be pushed directly to a Graphite instance.
+Metrics can be accessed programmatically from the `MonitoringCenter`, they can be retrieved in JSON or Graphite-ready format via the `MonitoringCenterServlet`, they can be pushed directly to a Graphite instance, or exposed via JMX.
 For all the aforementioned reporting scenarios, the client is at liberty to define one or more filters to constrain the returned metrics.
 These filters support multiple wildcards expressed as `*`.
+Mainly for testing and troubleshooting purposes, metrics can also be output on demand to `System.out` or to an SLF4J logger.

 When reporting metrics to Graphite--be it pull or push--the node-specific prefix will be appended to metric names.
 In all other cases, metrics names will not contain the node-specific prefix, unless explicitly requested.
 Please note that filters